Programme

 Relationship with Local Involvement Network (LINk)

-East Sussex Local Involvement Network (LINk) was established in April 2008 and replaces the Patient and Public Involvement Forums (PPI Forums).
+East Sussex Local Involvement Network (LINk) was established in April 2008 and replaced the Patient and Public Involvement Forums (PPI Forums).
 Organisational support is provided by East Sussex Sussex Disability Association (ESDA).
-The LINk's operation will be based on a core group and a number of issue focussed and task orientated sub-groups, with various ways for LINk participants to get involved.
-The LINk has nominated an 'interim core group' to work with ESDA to develop the governance arrangements, policies and procedures necessary for the LINk to get up and running.
-Janet Colvert has been elected as Chair of this group.
-Janet is the LINk repesentative on HOSC.
+The LINk's operation is based on a core group and a number of issue focussed and task orientated sub-groups, with various ways for LINk participants get involved.

 The LINk has the right to refer matters to the HOSC and a protocol has been agreed.